-* Address: 26-2 Jinkoji, Kashima
+- Address: 26-2 Jinkoji, Kashima

 - Country: Japan

 - Capacity: 40,000

-* Opened: May 1993
+- Opened: May 1993

 - Main use: Football

 - Tenants: Kashima Antlers (football)

 Extra stadium info – Kashima Football Stadium

-The construction of the stadium started in 1992.
-It hosted 2002 FIFA World Cup matches of Argentina, Croatia, Germany, Ireland, Italy and Nigeria.
+The construction of the Kashima Football Stadium started in 1992.
+It hosted 2002 FIFA World Cup matches of the national football teams of the Argentine Republic, Croatia, Germany, Ireland, the Italian Republic and Nigeria.
 On 2 June 2002, 34,000 people showed up for the first-ever FIFA World Cup match at the venue.
-The national football team of Argentina won the match against Nigeria 1-0.
-Gabriel Batistuta scored the only goal of the game.
-The Kashima Antlers, one of the first Japanese sports clubs with 100,000 followers on their main social media page, have been tenants of the Kashima Football Stadium since 1993.
+The national football team of the Argentine Republic won the match against Nigeria 1-0.
+Gabriel Omar Batistuta scored the only goal of the game.
+The former Argentine striker played for the Newell’s Old Boys, River Plate, the Boca Juniors, Fiorentina, AS Roma and Internazionale before he ended his professional football career in Qatar.

-In 2016, the Kashima Antlers became the first Japanese club in the FIFA Club World Cup final.
+In 2016, the Kashima Antlers became the first Japanese club in a FIFA Club World Cup final.
 They scored twice in the final, but they lost the match against the world famous Spanish football side Real Madrid.
 The Portuguese football star Cristiano Ronaldo scored three times in the final in Yokohama.
-In 2018, the Kashima Antlers won the Asian championship for football clubs for the first time in their history.
-They won the first final of the tournament, which was played in front of 35,000 fans in Japan, 2-0.
-The second final, which was played in Iran, ended in a 0-0 draw.
+The Kashima Antlers reached the final of the world championship for football clubs after defeating Atlético Nacional from Colombia in the semi-finals of the tournament.
+In the quarter-finals, the Antlers defeated the Mamelodi Sundowns from South Africa.